aws-quickstart/cdk-eks-blueprints/docs/addons/calico.md

 The `Calico` addon adds support for Kubernetes Network Policies to an EKS cluster.

 [Project Calico](https://www.projectcalico.org/) is an open source networking and network security solution for containers, virtual machines, and native host-based workloads.
-To secure workloads in Kubernetes, Calico utilizes Network Policies as we will see below.
+To secure workloads in Kubernetes, Calico utilizes Network Policies as you will see below.

 ## Usage